End-to-End Training for Autoregressive Video Diffusion via Self-Resampling

 A pivotal challenge for autoregressive video diffusion is the train–test mismatch that leads to error accumulation~\cite{wang2025error}.
 Earlier attempts that directly use teacher forcing suffer from degraded quality as video length increases~\cite{gao2024ca2, hu2024acdit, zhang2025test}.
 To counteract this, prior work injects small noise into history frames to approximate inference-time degradation~\cite{valevski2024diffusion, weng2024art}.
 Another avenue adopts Diffusion Forcing~\cite{chen2025diffusion, song2025history, chen2025skyreels}, assigning each frame an independent noise level to enable conditioning at arbitrary noise during autoregressive rollout.
 Other works explore relaxing strict causality via a rolling denoising framework~\cite{ruhe2024rollingdiffusionmodels, teng2025magi, sun2025ar, xie2025progressive}.
 In this setup, video frames within a sliding window maintain non-decreasing noise levels and initiate generation when the preceding frame reaches a target timestep.
-Some works explore the plan-interpolate strategy, by first generating a future keyframe and then interpolating intermediate frames~\cite{zhang2025packing}.
+Some works explore a plan-and-interpolate strategy that first generates a future keyframe and then interpolates the intermediate frames~\cite{zhang2025packing}.

-Recently, Self Forcing~\cite{huang2025self, lin2025autoregressive} has emerged as a promising post-training solution for train-test alignment.
+Recently, Self Forcing-style post-training~\cite{huang2025self, lin2025autoregressive} has emerged as a promising solution for train–test alignment.
 It first autoregressively rolls out the entire video, then computes a holistic distribution matching loss.
 However, its reliance on online discriminators for adversarial loss~\cite{goodfellow2020generative} or pretrained bidirectional teachers for distillation~\cite{yin2024improved, yin2024one, zhou2024adversarial, zhou2024score} limits scalability and hinders training-from-scratch viability.
 While sharing the insight of inference simulation, our method uniquely supports end-to-end training without recourse to auxiliary models.